Handgun Training and its Dirty Little Secrets

 Why are so many law enforcement agencies starting to mix defensive tactics and firearms skills into one training curriculum?
 Because over 450 cops were killed from attacks that were launched from within 5 feet, where the bad guys can get their hands on the cop and his gun.

 So, it turns out we don't strictly use hand-to-hand techniques in one type of situation and firearms in another.
 More often than not, we need to consider how we should use them together.
-Our defensive handwork must work in concert with how we draw, aim and break our shots.
+Our defensive handwork must work in concert with how we guard our weapon, draw, aim and break our shots - and vice versa.

-More importantly, there is a series of specific, well-documented, battle-tested techniques that have proven to outperform other techniques you commonly see being taught in many police academies and civilian courses.
+More importantly, there are several well-documented techniques that have proven to outperform other techniques you commonly see being taught in many police academies and civilian courses.

-Then why are these techniques and the equipment that supports these techniques just now becoming so popular?
+So why are these techniques and the equipment that supports them just now becoming so popular?

 Let's run through our list.